 “Some is rich, and some is poor/ And that’s the way the world is/ But I don’t believe in laying back/ Sayin’ how bad your luck is”

-If there’s one song which reeks of the class that The Clash possessed then it has to be their track ‘Bankrobber’.
+If there’s one song that reeks of the class that The Clash possessed then it has to be their track ‘Bankrobber’.
 Released in 1980, the song was almost forgotten as a promotional import-only 45, the band’s record label refusing to release the song as it sounded like ‘David Bowie backwards’.
 However, after the import sold well, the song was eventually released.

 It sees the band once again invite the world of reggae and dub into the punk sphere for a hefty dose of storytelling.
 It is within the story that Strummer certainly excels as he plays across the story with a deft hand.